 In 1951, the BBC took over the theatre and turned it into a studio for live performances.
 Legendary bands such as The Beatles, Queen and The Rolling Stones performed here.
 The BBC left the theatre in 1976 where it went into a state of disrepair, but in 1987 it was restored and opened again with the musical Girlfriend.
 In 1991, it was home to the Peter Hall Company, and the legendary director helmed such productions as The Rose Tattoo starring Julie Walters and Tartuffe.

 Though traditionally seen as a home for straight plays, such as My Name is Rachel Corrie, Hedda Gabler, Vincent in Brixton, and A Doll’s House, in recent years, the theatre has been host to many successful musicals such as La Cage Aux Folles from 2008 until January 2010, and it was the home of the beloved jukebox musical Dreamboats and Petticoats through August 2012, before Simon Callow starred in the one-man show The Mystery of Charles Dickens.
-Spamalot opened at the Playhouse on 12 November 2012.
+Spamalot opened at the Playhouse on 12 November 2012 and closed on the 12th April 2014.
+Headlong’s production of 1984 transfers to the Playhouse opens on the 28th April 2014.

 Facilities and Access